logzio/logz-docs/_source/logzio_collections/_security-sources/auth0.md

 ### Ship events data from your Auth0 account to Logz.io

+Auth0 is an easy to implement, adaptable authentication and authorization platform.
 Deploy this integration to ship Auth0 events from your Auth0 account to Logz.io using custom log stream via webhooks.

 **Before you begin, you'll need**: an active account with Auth0